Justin Turner Player Props: Red Sox vs. Angels

-The Boston Red Sox, including Justin Turner and his .636 slugging percentage over his past 10 games, battle starter Griffin Canning and the Los Angeles Angels at Angel Stadium of Anaheim, Tuesday at 9:38 PM ET.
+The Boston Red Sox, including Justin Turner (hitting .242 in his past 10 games, with a double, two home runs, six walks and four RBI), take on starting pitcher Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Wednesday at 9:38 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Angels.
+In his most recent game he had a hitless performance (0-for-3) against the Angels.

 Justin Turner Game Info & Props vs. the Angels